 1. If the book is about astronomy, turn to the section on the Moon’s formation.
 If it says that the Moon was created for the first time on day 4, after the Earth, it’s a young-earth text.

 2. If the book is about geology, turn to the section on the geologic column.
 If it says all of the fossils were laid down in a global flood about 5,000 years ago or if it says that radiometric dating is unreliable, then it’s a young-earth text.

 Step #5: Inquire about supplementary materials and assessments.

 Inclusion of supplementary materials (such as lab assignments, worksheets) and tests will enhance the curriculum.
 It’s critical that college-bound students receive adequate experience in taking different kinds of tests, not just standardized tests, beginning around the 7th grade.

 Selection of a science textbook can be tricky.
 But these tips hopefully will help you narrow down your choices.
-For more on choosing a science curriculum, please visit the Educator’s Help Desk.
+For more tips on choosing a science curriculum, see my coaching video, "Quick Guide to Evaluating Science Curriculum," on the Educator’s Help Desk.